 The truth is, an arrest or criminal charge can follow you for the rest of your life.
 If you do not have someone to advise you on your legal options, your arrest could impact your freedom, privacy, career, and family for years into the future.

-For 25 years, The Law Offices of Steven R. Adams, LLC has been successfully defending individuals charged with crimes throughout Southern Ohio and Northern Kentucky.
+For 25 years, The Law Offices of Steven R. Adams, LLC has been successfully defending individuals charged with crimes throughout Southern Ohio.
 Many of our clients are facing the judicial system for the first time and have no idea how the criminal process works.
 Here is a breakdown of the criminal process:

 Investigations occur in two forms: reactive and proactive.
 Reactive investigations take place daily and are the most common form of investigation.
 Think of the police officer who responds to a call for assistance after a crime has occurred.